imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Query Description:
 -- This SQL query calculates the count of payments made by customers during the year 2005.
 -- It uses the COUNT function to tally the number of payment records within the specified date range.
--- The results provide insights into the volume of payment transactions during the specific year.

 SELECT COUNT(amount) AS number_of_payments
 FROM payments